futuredapp/Engineering-Handbook/docs/teams/fullstack/coding_standards/30_testing.md

 This guide covers our testing philosophy, tooling, and conventions for full-stack projects.

+!!! warning "Current State"

+    Testing is **not consistent** across projects.
+Some projects have solid test suites, others have minimal or no tests.
+This section defines what we aspire to and the minimum requirements we are working towards.
+Frontend testing in particular lags behind backend — there is no established equivalent of testing against a design (e.g. visual regression against Figma), though this is an area we want to explore.

+## Minimum Requirements

+Every project **must** have at minimum:

+- **Backend**: Integration tests for authentication flows and critical business logic (payments, data mutations)
+- **CI gate**: Tests run on every PR — failing tests block the merge
+- **Bug fixes**: A regression test accompanying every bug fix

+Everything beyond this is strongly encouraged but depends on the project's scope and timeline.

 ## Testing Philosophy

 - **Test behavior, not implementation** — tests should verify what the code does, not how it does it